aml-org/als/adrs/amf-integration/0001-vendor-for-node.md

 ## Decision

-Based on [ALS-1323: Sync on how we should inject RAML Type facets in Async](https://www.mulesoft.org/jira/browse/ALS-1323) we decided to create a new AMF Annotation (_DefinedByVendor_) which marks a switch in the used vendor for nested nodes.
+Based on [ALS-1323: Sync on how we should inject RAML Type facets in Async](https://www.mulesoft.org/jira/browse/ALS-1323) we look for the AMF Annotation (_DefinedByVendor_) which marks a switch in the used vendor for nested nodes.

 ## Consequences
 Specific nodes will now correlate to the most specific vendor, which allows us to provide different behaviour on actions (_for example "extract to fragment"_) and completion (matching the structure with the correct dialect)